CallieXueleiZhu/SQL_Porject/cleaning_data.md

 What issues will you address by cleaning the data?
-1. Remove duplicates
+1. Duplicate data:
-2. Date Format and constainsts
+2. Date Data's Format and constainsts:
 3. Incorrect data: country and city
-4.
+4. Incorrect data: Unit cost